Fibrous ankylosis: Diagnosis

 The patient's history, physical examinations, and other types of tests are used to figure out their condition.
 Imaging techniques are used to locate and track inflammation and misaligned bones.

 One such type of imaging techinque used are projectional radiography otherwise known as x ray exams.
 Using x rays, they would take 2d images of the person's structure to figure out if any of the joints has.
 It is good to use initially to see what is wrong with the joints.
 However, x rays are limited, and cannot see inflammation or soft tissue.

 Another type test is used is CT scanning.
 It is used to monitor the condition of the joints, and pinpoint important information.
 CT Scans are used to capture the state of the affected joints, to check whether or not they are fused.
 It will also provide an image of where inflammation is in the joints.
 However, it cannot provide information on inflammation of the etheses, and it has a harder time detecting inflammation in the soft tissues.

-An MRI also possible to used to determine results.
+An MRI may also be used to determine results.
 In comparison to the CT scan, it is more powerful as it has a greater scope of range.
 It can detect the soft tissue, and inflammation in the spine, joints, and other locations in great depth.

 After collecting this information, the doctors will then plan their methods on how to treat their patients.

 Treatment or management

 Early detection is necessary to avoid the major complications of this disease.
-Those with forms of inflammory and autoimmune arthritis can get treatment such as NSAIDS (Aspirin, ibuprofen, Lodine, or Naproxen) to reduce inflammation and pain.
+Those with forms of inflammatory and autoimmune arthritis can get treatment such as NSAIDS (Aspirin, ibuprofen, Lodine, or Naproxen) to reduce inflammation and pain.
 Another treatment that is used are disease-modifying Antirheumatic drugs to slow down the further progression of the arthritis before it becomes ankylosis.
-Drugs such as Methotrexate, Hydroxychloroquine or Sulfasalazine are recommended to treat rhtermatoid arthritis.
+Drugs such as Methotrexate, Hydroxychloroquine or Sulfasalazine are recommended to treat rheumatoid arthritis.
 If symptoms manage to process to bony ankylosis, then non-surgical treatment is the most optimal choice for treating this disease.
 Non surgical treatments involve taking medicine, exercise to strengthen joints, and other methods.

-For more serious conditions like temporomandibular anklyosis, surgery is recommended.
+For more serious conditions like temporomandibular ankylosis, surgery is recommended.
 Condylectomy, is a type of surgery that involves removing the condyle, and readjusting the jawbone/upper month with pins/wires to straighten out the structure.
 In addition, another type of Condylectomy surgery, called high condylectomy surgery can be performed.
 Instead of removing the condyle, it is reshaped for better balance within the mouth.
 Arthroplasty, (surgery to replace the remove/replace bones to improve structure) is also suggested when the ankylosis has become advanced and more repair is needed for the damaged part.
 There was also brisement force surgery.
 It involves forcing the mouth open using a mouth gag to mobilize the jaw.
 Then, the patient is given instructions to exercise their jaw in order to keep with its consistency.
-It is recommend to use this as soon as the condition (TMJ ankylosis) is recognized.
+It is recommended to use this as soon as the condition (TMJ ankylosis) is recognized.